Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 • January–February: hot dry season, calm waters, excellent visibility (diving, snorkelling, beach)

-• July–September: cool, dry season, pleasant sea, good underwater visibility
+• July–September: cool dry season, pleasant sea, good underwater visibility

 Yes, Kilimanjaro is accessible to any hiker in good physical condition.
 No mountaineering techniques are required.
 The best routes are Machame (7 days, high success rate) and Lemosho (8 days, better acclimatisation).
 A certified guide is mandatory.
 Best months: January–March and July–October.
-Overall success rates range from 65–85% depending on the duration chosen.
+Overall success rates are 65–85% depending on the duration chosen.

-Yes, Tanzania naturally pairs with:
+Yes, Tanzania naturally combines with:

 • Seychelles: premium beach extension, direct flights from Dar es Salaam